 The main disadvantages associated with air source heat pumps are listed below:

-- Lower heat supply compared to oil and gas boilers, so larger radiators would be needed
+- Lower heat supply compared to oil and gas boilers, so larger radiators could be needed

 - They perform better with underfloor heating or warm air heating and work more efficiently when coupled with larger radiators

-- They can take quite some time to heat up, leaving your home cold in the mornings
+- They can take quite some time to heat up

-- Air source heat pumps are not the best option if you live on gas mains
+- Air source heat pumps may not lower your heating bill if you're on gas mains

 - They need electricity to be powered if there is no access to solar energy or wind power